matrix-org/matrix-ios-openwebrtc-wrapper/README.rst

 It is a wrapper between matrix-ios-sdk (https://github.com/matrix-org/matrix-ios-sdk) and openwebrtc-ios-sdk (https://github.com/EricssonResearch/openwebrtc-ios-sdk).
 It implements the VoIP protocol defined in MatrixSDK by using the OpenWebRTC iOS SDK.

+**Warning:** Both openwebrtc-ios-sdk and VoIP in matrix-ios-sdk are for experimental purpose.
+Do not use matrix-ios-openwebrtc-wrapper in commercial products.

 To enable OpenWebRTC into an application running the Matrix SDK:

 1. Add this lib into the application podfile (note it has not been submitted yet to CocoaPods)::